Lembas Bread From Lord of the Rings

 • Preheat the oven to 425 degrees Fahrenheit (220°C) and line a cookie sheet with parchment paper.

-• Sift the flour, baking powder, and salt into a large bowl.
+• Sift the flour, baking powder, salt, cinnamon, and nutmeg in a large bowl.

-• Add the butter to the dry, and carefully beat it with an electric mixer at low-medium speed.
-Add the sugar and cinnamon, then beat until well combined.
+• Add the butter and sugar and carefully beat with an electric mixer at low-medium speed until crumbly.

-• Pour the cream, honey, and vanilla into the bowl and mix with a fork until a thick dough is formed.
+• Pour the cream, honey, vanilla, and almond extract into the bowl and mix with a fork until a thick dough is formed.

 • Roll the dough on a lightly floured surface to about 1/2 inch thick.
 Cut it into 3-inch squares and place the portions on the cookie sheet.